faeIight/faeIight/README.md

 main is pruita !!
 basic dni

-um byi i wont like u if u make my friends uncomfortable ;-;
+um byi i wont like u if ure rude to me and we arent close yes im sensitive so be nice
-or if youre rude for NO reason
 #spreadjoy

+JUST because im sensitive doesnt mean i wont warm up

 NS england yumeshipper